Example implementation of custom storage adapter

 After installing and enabling your custom plugin, you can configure storage with this adapter by adding a single new line to config file:

-ckanext.files.storage.db.type = files:db
+ckanext.files.storage.db.type = example:db

 But if you check storage via ckan files storages -v